Global Markets: Vaccine euphoria keeps stocks cruising higher

-LONDON (Reuters) - Stock markets and commodities continued to push higher on Tuesday, after the euphoria of a coronavirus vaccine had sent global equity indexes soaring to an all-time high and shaken bond yields higher.
+LONDON (Reuters) - Stock markets and commodities continued to push higher on Tuesday, after the euphoria of a coronavirus vaccine had sent global equity indexes soaring to an all-time high and halted the bond rally.

-Having surged 4% on Monday on the vaccine breakthrough from U.S. and German drugmakers Pfizer and BioNTech there was little surprise that Europe saw the pace drop, though things were still moving forward.
+Having surged 4% on Monday on the vaccine breakthrough from U.S. and German drugmakers Pfizer and BioNTech there was a drop in the pace in Europe, though things were still shuffling forward.

-Pan-European STOXX 600 was up another 0.5% taking November’s rally past 13% and there was another 2.7% rally in bank stocks as worries about mass loan defaults and even more negative interest rates continued to ease.
+The pan-European STOXX 600 was up another 0.4%, taking November’s rally past 13% and though Wall Street looked set for a slow start, there was a further 2.7% rally in European banks as worries about mass loan defaults and even more negative interest rates continued to ease.

 “The news we had was clearly a big step forward... it’s a big piece of the jigsaw to getting the global economy back on its feet.”

-Asian markets had been playing catch-up overnight having been closed when Monday’s news of the vaccine broke, although like Wall Street overnight, they had lost momentum by the end of the session.
+Asian markets had been playing catch-up overnight, having been closed when Monday’s news of the vaccine broke, although like Wall Street overnight, they lost momentum by the end of the session.

-Particularly encouraging was that the vaccine’s trials had shown it to be more than 90% effective in preventing infection, much higher than expected and, for example, current flu vaccines.
+Particularly encouraging was that the vaccine’s trials had shown it to be more than 90% effective in preventing infection, much higher than expected.

 Japan’s Nikkei 225 ended up nearly 0.3% after being 1.1% higher in early trading which set a new 29-year high.